Wally Parson family funeral directors – the history

 The first Parson family Undertaker 1881

-By the time of the 1881 Census, it is official, John is 46 years old and married to Emma Jane Charlotte (nee Ley), with four children, Alice Elizabeth (b 1869) Emily Louise (b 1871), Ada Ellen (b 1873) and Walter Oscar (b 1875).
+By the time of the 1881 Census, it is official, John is 46 years old and married to Emily Jane Charlotte (nee Ley), with four children, Alice Elizabeth (b 1869) Emma Louise (b 1871), Ada Ellen (b 1873) and Walter Oscar (b 1875).
 John’s business, is now officially registered as Carpenter and Undertaker and whilst John’s Uncle Richard may well have made the odd coffin in his work as a Master Carpenter, John was the first to declare himself an Undertaker in my family history and it was in the 1881 Census.

 Following service in the R.A.F.
 John’s son, Walter Oscar, the second generation, joined his father and took over the daily running of the business sometime in the 1920’s, before John’s death in 1923.